shivaylamba/climberrankings/README.md

 Each time Climber Rankings is run it attempts to refresh and backfill its database, using state stored in the database to determine where it last left off.
-If Climber Rankings has a full snapshot of all the leaderboards and segment details for each climb it will write out the leaderboards as HTML to be served as static files.
+If the config or scoring formula has changed compared to previous runs, Climber Rankings will detect this and reenter backfill mode.If Climber Rankings has a full snapshot of all the leaderboards and segment details for each climb it will write out the leaderboards as HTML to be served as static files.

 ## Usage